≡ Menu

 Papillon Dog Beed and the American Kennel Club

 The Papillon dog breed was “officially” recognized by the American Kennel Club (AKC) in 1935, and the Papillon Club of America was formed shortly after that.
-Since then, this wonderful little breed has remained quite popular within the United States.
+Since then, this wonderful little breed has remained immensely popular within the United States.

-Papillon Dog Breed Physical Characteristics
+Physical Characteristics

 The adult Papillon stands at 8 to 11 inches.
-This means this breed barely makes the cut as a show dog.
+This means this breed barely cuts a show dog.
 It weighs between 5 and 11 pounds and is light enough to be carried around.
+We have already discussed Papillon’s butterfly-wing-like ears, beautiful eyes, and silky skin.
+He has a dainty look about him, almost like a cat.
+He has a delicate, tapered muzzle, a long neck, and a sleek body structure.

 He has a…

-Papillon Temperament and Personality
+Temperament and Personality

 We have talked about how intelligent the Papillon is.
 He is a smart dog with a mind of his own.
 But he is easy to live with and doesn’t cause any trouble.
-He is sometimes wary of strangers, but forms a strong bond with his human family – especially with the kids.
+He is sometimes wary of strangers but forms a strong bond with his human family – especially with the kids.

 And he is a perfect apartment dog…

 The Papillon Breed makes for a perfect apartment dog.
 However, he is not the sort of dog that can sleep on the couch for days without exercising.
-The Papillon Dog is a very active breed, he gets restless when he doesn’t get to go out on his daily walks.
+The Papillon Dog is a very active breed; he gets restless when he doesn’t get to go out on his daily walks.
+For him, daily walks are a must.
+He should also get his mandatory playtime to play with other small dogs.
+He makes for an excellent playmate for your kids as well.
+He can play with them for hours and is happy to indulge them as they do the things that kids do.

 However…

-Papillon Dog Breed Health Problems
+Potential Health Problems

 The Papillon is one of the healthiest dog breeds out there.
-He has a high life expectancy of 15 to 17 years and rarely ever gets sick.
+He has a high life expectancy of 15 to 17 years and rarely gets sick.
 He can, however, suffer from the following health complications on rare occasions.

-We here at IndulgeYourPet also recommend that any new pet owner take a moment and see what it might cost for you to purchase a pet insurance policy for your new animal.
+And while many of these conditions may not be life-threatening, they can become quite expensive, particularly if they become recurring issues.
+This is why we here at IndulgeYourPet also recommend that any new pet owner take a moment and see what it might cost for you to purchase a pet insurance policy for your new animal.

-Now will a pet insurance policy be right for everyone?
+Now will a pet insurance policy be suitable for everyone?

 No, probably not.
 But until you fully understand what these policies “will” and “won’t” cover and how much these pet insurance policies cost, how will you know if one might be right for you?